 Study abroad is a life-changing experience.
 Adapting to a foreign culture first hand allows students to develop an entirely new perspective about themselves and the world around them.
 Expanding horizons with a semester abroad demonstrates a sense of adventure, curiosity and flexibility.
-Studying abroad enhances communication and inter-personal skills, lends distinction to resumes, and attracts the attention of potential employers, regardless of the student's major.
+Studying abroad enhances communication and inter-personal skills, lends distinction to resumes, and attracts the attention of potential employers.
+The Shuford Center for International Education offers a variety of affordable study abroad programs for students of all majors, regardless of whether you speak a second language or not.

 - LRU Programs